You have a beautiful yard, but there is something that doesn't seem right. In your carefully mowed and curated lawn, there are some eyesores.

 There are three common ways you can control and get rid of weeds.

 Preventive Method of Controlling Weeds

-Some weeds like to grow in a shadier area.
-Removing the particular tree branches from that area will make the sunlight to pass through it more and control the weed growth.
+On the other hand, some weeds like to grow in shadier areas.
+Remove or trimming the branches, and long stems from that area make the sunlight to pass through it and control the weed growth.